 For "B.B.C.
 Radio Surrey" interview Click Here

 For video of Barrie picking up award and dancing the night away Click Here

 For Barrie and Albert discussing what the award means for the Club, on BBC Radio Click Here

-We welcome Adults With Learning Difficulties on Mondays at 11am.
+We welcome Adults With Learning Difficulties on Tuesday at 11am.